muhme/joomla-branches-tester/README.md

    scripts/create.sh
    ```

-TODO I guess Cypress GUI is not working - to be checked.
+:point_right: To run the interactive Cypress GUI from the Docker container `jbt_cypress`,
+  Windows 11 (with includd Windows Subsystem for Linux GUI – WSLg) is required.

 </details>

 ## Containers